pensjonatus/flash-fiction/blog/the-real-pinocchio.md

 ---
-title: 'The Real Pinocchio'
+title: The Real Pinocchio
 date: '2016-07-30'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 A long, long time ago there was a carpenter living in a village outside of Milan